TITLE 29

 (2) Developing necessary forms, including for application and payment.

-(f) The Office shall make payments under the program established under subsection (c) of this section in the order that it determines a child in the Department’s custody, individual under subsection (g) of this section, foster parent, caregiver, or child placing agency eligible.
+(e) (1) The Office shall make payments under the program established under subsection (c) of this section in the order that it determines an individual eligible.

 d.
 An individual who receives independent living services from the Department.